15 Reasons Why Your Spouse Doesn’t Listen to You

 Your spouse may have some issues that are causing them to be unable to communicate with you.

-Moreover, they may be being disrespectful to you or are ignoring you because they want to.
+Moreover, they may be being disrespectful to you or ignoring you because they want to.
 When this is the case, there are still things you can do to improve this.
 Talk to your spouse if they aren’t listening to you and see if you can find out what is going on.

 There is a chance that they don’t know that they are treating you a certain way.
 You will have to communicate with them to make sure.